Free Express Delivery On All Products. No Hidden Charges On Any Products.

-In our most recent survey, ‘The DFI Beds Big Irish Sleep Survey’ (conducted summer 2020), when asked what their favourite sleep position is, the majority of respondents (65.3%) said that they are side sleepers.
+In our most recent survey, ‘The DFI Beds Big Irish Sleep Survey’ (conducted summer 2020), when asked what the best sleeping position is, the majority of respondents (65.3%) said that they are side sleepers.

 Side sleepers tend to put more pressure on key areas of the body such as the shoulders, hips, knees and ankles; therefore the best mattress for a side sleeper will help to ensure that pressure is relieved to reduce unnecessary aches and pains.

 Those who sleep on their side are putting the pressure of their entire bodyweight on key pressure points as they sleep.
 As we’ve mentioned, side sleepers require a mattress that will alleviate pressure on vulnerable areas such as the shoulders, hips, knees and ankles, and for this reason, a medium or soft mattress is best for side sleepers.